 In this document, the following naming conventions are used.
 For TDMA, the term "modulation rate" refers to the RF channel symbol rate (160 to 5120 ksym/s).
 For S-CDMA, the term "modulation rate" refers to the "chip rate," which is the rate (1280 to 5120 kHz) of the individual elements (chips) of the S-CDMA spreading code.
 Modulation rates are represented in units of "Hz" denoting the number of symbols per second in TDMA mode or the number of chips per second in S-CDMA mode.
-The "modulation rate.
+The "modulation interval" is the symbol period (TDMA mode) or chip period (S-CDMA mode) and is the reciprocal of the modulation rate.
 At the output of the spreader, a group of 128 chips which comprise a single S-CDMA spreading code, and are the result of spreading a single information (QAM constellation) symbol is referred to as a "spread symbol."
 The period of a spread symbol (128 chips) is called a